 *Offices and Centers within The College also have fellowships and awards selection committees and advisory boards that are not listed below.

-The College Curriculum Council (CCC) is comprised of eight faculty members, four undergraduates (from the Undergraduate Council of Students), one graduate student (via Graduate Student Council), and five ex-officio members, including the Dean of the College, senior associate dean for curriculum, associate dean for biology undergraduate education, and the Registrar.
+The College Curriculum Council (CCC) is comprised of eight faculty members, four undergraduates (from the Undergraduate Council of Students), one graduate student (via Graduate Student Council), and five ex-officio members, including the Dean of the College, deputy dean for curriculum, associate dean for biology undergraduate education, and the Registrar.
 It is charged with evaluating and approving all educational offerings in the undergraduate curriculum, including for-credit courses; concentration and undergraduate certificate programs; independent study programs; internship, honors, and advising programs; and has oversight of prizes and premiums.
 The CCC conducts regular reviews of the undergraduate curricula offered by departments, centers, and programs and is the body primarily responsible for reporting on the quality and integrity of the undergraduate curriculum as part of the University's reaccreditation process (see Faculty Rules and Regulations for the full charge and the CCC site for more information).

 The Commencement Speakers Committee, comprised of four faculty, five undergraduates, a faculty chair, and a representative from the College, selects two undergraduate commencement speakers.